Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Experiments and Results

 \subsection{Bandit Examples}

-As shown in Table \ref{table:bandit}, OMSD demonstrates performance comparable to joint action learning algorithm BRPO-JAL, outperforming independent learning and naive CTDE methods with the IGO assumption.
-Clearly, both BRPO-Ind and BRPO-IGO struggle with OOD joint actions like $[1, -1]$ and $[-1, 1]$.
-This issue is more pronounced in continuous tasks compared to discrete XOR Matrix Games \cite{matsunaga2023alberdice}, as less expressive behavior models fail to capture complex multi-modal distributions \cite{wang2023diffusion}.
+As shown in Table \ref{table:bandit}, OMSD demonstrates performance comparable to joint action learning algorithm BRPO-JAL, outperforming independent learning and naive CTDE methods with the factorization assumption.
+Clearly, both BRPO-IND and BRPO-CTDE struggle with OOD joint actions like $[1, -1]$ and $[-1, 1]$.
+This issue is more pronounced in continuous tasks compared to discrete XOR Matrix Games in \cite{matsunaga2023alberdice}, where behavior policies with limited expressivity often struggle to capture complex multimodal distributions \citep{wang2023diffusion}.

-Furthermore, in Fig. \ref{fig:bandit}, we visualize the policy update trajectories by sampling joint actions during training.
-BRPO-Ind (Fig. \ref{fig:bandit-1} ) exhibits miscoordination among independent Q-values, potentially leading to OOD joint actions.
-BRPO-IGO (Fig. \ref{fig:bandit-3}) can alleviate non-stationarity issues of independent learning, while struggles to accurately represent the behavior regularization and results in suboptimal convergence.
-Benefiting from unbiased score decomposition and centralized critics, OMSD (Fig. \ref{fig:bandit-4}) stands out as the sole algorithm capable of accurately identifying the rewards directions and the behavior regularization as BRPO-JAL (Fig. \ref{fig:bandit-2}), thereby ensuring convergence to the optimal mode within the distribution of the dataset.
-Our results highlight OMSD’s effectiveness in enforcing the policy update within the joint behavior policy distributions and coordination.
-More detailed discussion about BRPO-IND and BRPO-IGO can be found in Appendix \ref{app:theorem}.
+Furthermore, in Fig. \ref{fig:score}, we visualize the policy regularization gradient directions during training by sampling joint actions.
+Independent factorization methods such as BRPO-IND and BRPO-CTDE exhibit miscoordination among independent regularization, potentially leading to OOD joint actions.
+Benefiting from sequential conditional score decomposition and centralized critics, OMSD better aligns reward-seeking updates with behavior regularization directions, thereby encouraging convergence toward high-value modes within the dataset distribution.
+Our results highlight OMSD’s effectiveness in enforcing the policy update within the joint behavior policy distribution and improving coordination.
+More detailed discussion about BRPO-IND and BRPO-CTDE can be found in Appendix \ref{app:theorem}.